FAQ for undergraduate students

 I'm a high school student.
 Which courses should I take in Gr.
 11 and 12 if I want to study Biology at UVic?

 You'll be applying to the Faculty of Science.
-The admission requirements are described in detail.
+The admission requirements are described in detail in the calendar.